matteoferla/rdkit_to_params/sphinx-documentation.md

 Atomnames…

-* `p.get_correct_atomname` will return the 4 letter name of the atom with nice spacing.
+* `p.get_correct_atomname` will return the 4 letter name of the atom with nice spacing as present in the entries

 * `p.rename_atom` will change one atomname to a new one across all entries.